entttom/chattlin/SECURITY.md

 # Security Policy
-Maas is looking forward to working with security researchers across the world to keep Maas and our users safe.
+Chattlin is looking forward to working with security researchers across the world to keep Chattlin and our users safe.
 If you have found an issue in our systems/applications, please reach out to us.

 ## Reporting a Vulnerability